 No one under the age of 10 may operate a motorboat in Wisconsin.

-Children ages 10 and 11 may operate a motorboat ONLY if they are under the direct supervision of a parent or guardian.
+Children ages 10 and 11 may operate a motorboat ONLY if accompanied by a parent or guardian, or a person at least 18 years old who is designated by the parent or guardian.

 Children ages 12 to 15 may operate a motorboat if they are accompanied by a parent or guardian, or if they have completed a Wisconsin-approved boating safety course.